Chart Color Schemes

 Buderim - North has a typical household mix, with a lower-than-average median household size

 Family households comprise 70.5% of all households, including 28.0% couples with children, 33.7% couples without children, and 8.2% single parent families.
 Non-family households account for the remaining 29.5%, with lone person households at 26.9% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.6.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households